Configure Gallery Authentication

 A Gallery administrator account has to be created to administer the site (manage users, workflows, and more).
 For SAML authentication, select Verify IDP to test the IDP configuration and populate the field with IDP credentials.

 You are now logged in as the Gallery administrator.
 You are now ready to add Gallery users.
-See Add Gallery Users.
+Go to Add Gallery Users.